French Polynesia territory profile

 For France this huge stretch of the Pacific - as big as Western Europe - remains strategically valuable.
 Atomic testing on the atolls enabled France to keep the nuclear clout it needed to remain one of the world's leading powers.

-The issue of independence dominates the political agenda.
 There are five island groups - the Society Islands, the Tuamotu archipelago, the Gambier Islands, the Marquesas Islands and the Tubuai Islands.
 Tahiti is the most densely-populated island.

 European contact was gradual; the Spanish, Portuguese, Dutch and British were credited with the discovery of one or more of the islands.
 In the 18th century European traders and missionaries came, bringing diseases that wiped out much of the indigenous population.